dangood84/CrossPlatformResourceMonitor/WORKINGS.md

 - Green < 60%, yellow < 85%, red otherwise
 - Hides NICs whose lifetime counters are still zero, unless *every* NIC is zero
 - `--ascii` swaps `█░` for `#.`
+- Live frames are a `FrameBuf`: home, erase-to-end-of-line on each row, **one** `fwrite`. cmd.exe (and the MinGW CRT) leave the console unbuffered, so a leading `\x1b[J` plus line-by-line `printf` used to flash every second.
+Unix TTYs hid that because stdio only flushed at the end.

 It does not know about Mach or `/proc`.